-Most recent NYC performances include Queens Theater, JCPA, Movement Research at the Judson Church, and Speyer Hall at University Settlement.
-She received her BA from Hunter College under the tutelage of Dorothy Vislocky, and her MFA from University Wisconsin-Milwaukee 2008.
-Barbara is a Zero Balancing Senior Faculty (1989) and Certified practitioner (1986).
+She received her BA from Hunter College under the tutelage of Dorothy Vislocky, and in 2008 she received her MFA from University Wisconsin-Milwaukee.
+Barbara is a Zero Balancing Senior Faculty (1989) and certified practitioner (1986).

-She is currently, in addition to her other movement oriented activities, an advisor in a pilot program whose aim is to re-pattern the gait of those with Parkinson's disease, in order to create a more grounded walk by working with verbal and silent cues.
-It launches with patients in April 2020.
+She is currently, in addition to her other movement-oriented activities, an advisor in a pilot program that aims to re-pattern the gait of those with Parkinson's disease, in order to create a more grounded walk by working with verbal/silent cues.